 At this time, the OSBF must discourage against proposals aimed at improving internal organizational issues with diversity, equity and inclusion or performing internal equitability assessments.
 While these tools provide meaningful insight and guide organizations toward equitable practices, OSBF grant funding is limited and cannot adequately sustain requests for internal organizational improvements.

-OSBF announces PHASE ONE grant recipient
+OSBF announces PHASE I, II, III, and IV grant recipients

-With OSBF’s grant funding, the Health Policy Institute of Ohio will create its new policy brief, which will provide research on the following:
+$15,000 grant to the Health Policy Institute of Ohio for their Connections Between Criminal Justice and Health Brief.
+With grant funding, the Health Policy Institute of Ohio will create its new policy brief, which will provide research on the following: